iamgbsmith/til/postgres/connect-to-pgadmin-over-ssh.md

 In the above example, traffic is being tunnelled to my local machine on port 1111 from the remote machine address port 5432.
 I used 1111 locally since I’m also running PG and port 5432 was unavailable.

-After that, in pgAdmin I created a connection to the server on localhost:1111 using the appropriate credentials and I could run queries against the remote database server.
+After that, in pgAdmin I created a connection to the server on localhost:1111 using the appropriate credentials and could run queries against the remote database server.